 Applicants must have a 501 (c)3 designation and be based in or primarily serving constituents in our catchment communities which include Acton, Concord, Framingham, Hudson, Lincoln, Marlborough, Maynard, Natick, Stow, Sudbury, and Wayland.

 Applicants may request up to $20,000 in funding.
 A limited number of grants will be available.

-(In general, nonprofits may receive one Sudbury Foundation grant per calendar year.
-However, 2020 is an exception.
-If you have received a Foundation grant in 2020, please contact staff (email@example.com) or 978.443.0849) to determine your eligibility for this program.)
+(Nonprofits may receive one Sudbury Foundation grant per calendar year.
+If you have received a Foundation grant in 2022, please contact the executive director to determine your eligibility for this program.)